 A generally younger and more energetic scene is the ceilidhs.
 “Ceilidh” is a word which has been borrowed from Gaelic and reinterpreted; it generally means an evening of simple vigorous dances with a louder band than you would find at a club dance, often melodeon-led, often including a drummer and sometimes including brass instruments.

 The English Folk Dance and Song Society used to have the country split up into Areas and Districts, and you would contact the District Secretary to find your nearest Club.
 EFDSS scrapped this useful network some years ago, but many of the old Districts still exist under a different name.
-You can try phoning Cecil Sharp House on 020 7485 2206 and asking for a phone number for your local Folk Organisation, but you might do better at www.setandturnsingle.org.uk, the website of Set and Turn Single which is the only national magazine aimed specifically at folk dancers.
+You can try phoning Cecil Sharp House on 020 7485 2206 and asking for a phone number for your local Folk Organisation, but you might do better at www.setandturnsingle.org.uk.